open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 [observability API](https://github.com/php/php-src/blob/PHP-8.0/Zend/zend_observer.h)
 is used by
 [c extension](https://github.com/open-telemetry/opentelemetry-php-instrumentation)
-and exposes one function with following interface:
+and exposes one function with the following interface:

 ```php
 function hook(